accelazh/accelazh.github.io/_posts/2016-05-17-A-Summary-Of-Openstack-Austin-Summit.md

   8. Checkout your interested videos by track ([link](https://www.openstack.org/summit/austin-2016/summit-schedule/#track=25)).
 Track means type of a presentation, for example, storage, operations, enterprise IT strategies, etc.

+  9. Watch the presentation level ([example: beginner](https://www.openstack.org/summit/austin-2016/summit-schedule/events/7118)).
+Choose your fits.

-  9. Don't forget #vBrownBag videos ([link](https://www.youtube.com/channel/UCaZf13iWhwnBdpIkrEmHLbA), search "austin").
+  10. Don't forget #vBrownBag videos ([link](https://www.youtube.com/channel/UCaZf13iWhwnBdpIkrEmHLbA), search "austin").
 They are 15min each, but usually very inspiring. #vBrownBag is not part of Openstack Foundation; AFAIK it is a horizontal organization that borrows slots in all sorts of summits.

-  10. Checkout the Design Summit ([link](https://wiki.openstack.org/wiki/Design_Summit/Newton/Etherpads)).
+  11. Checkout the Design Summit ([link](https://wiki.openstack.org/wiki/Design_Summit/Newton/Etherpads)).
 This is where the next version Openstack (Newton) features are being discussed and planned.
 Wish there was video.
 The Etherpads content are pretty condensed, while the best way to understand what core developers have said is to attend on-site.

+Besides, if you can go on-site to an Openstack Summit, listen to the questions asked by audience (and answer), and talk with people is usually more important.

 ## Featured Video